 How long can the yacht stay in the EU?

 Normally, you can use the vessel in the EU for 18 months.
 In technical terms, the period for discharge for privately used means of sea and inland waterway transport is 18 months.
-This is laid down in Article 562(e) of the implementing provisions of the Customs Code.
+This is laid down in the provisions of the EU Customs Code.
 If the boat is "laid up" ("put in bond") for a time the possibility exists for not counting the period of non-use (see below).